cosential/compass-client-csharp/README.md

 - Change the test method as per the requirement and run the sample test.

 Note (for PUT operations): *** The user should make two calls to the Compass:
 - First Call: GET the existing record at Cosential.
 Modify and set the properties of the Object as desired.
+Make sure to set/apply the incoming values to the Object as well (else they will be wiped out).
 - Second Call: Send (PUT) the updated record to Cosential.